Over 1.1 million ballots cast in early voting for Georgia U.S. Senate runoffs | Politics

 Biden's razor-thin victory in Georgia last month amid record-high turnout underscored the Southern state's transformation from Republican stronghold to one of the country's most competitive political battlegrounds.
 A record 159 million people nationwide voted in November, up from 138 million in the November 2016 elections, according to data compiled by Michael McDonald, a political scientist at the University of Florida.
 He estimated that nearly 67% of U.S. eligible voters voted last month, the highest share since 1900.

-Signs of high turnout in the January Senate contests in Georgia point to another squeaker, analysts said.
+Signs of high turnout in January's Senate contests in Georgia point to another squeaker, analysts said.
 "This is going to be a really close election," said McDonald, who is tracking early voting in Georgia.

 He said comparing current turnout with the November cycle is tricky.
-It was possible that voters were crowding the polls to be done with voting ahead of the December holidays.
+It was possible that voters have crowded the polls to be done with voting ahead of the December holidays.
 "It does seem to me like we're in for a higher turnout election than is typical for a runoff," McDonald said.

-DEMOCRATS NEED SWEEP Democrats need to win both contests to achieve a 50-50 split in the Senate, giving Vice President-elect Kamala Harris the tie-breaking vote.
+DEMOCRATS NEED SWEEP Democrats need to win both contests to achieve a 50-50 split in the Senate, which would give Vice President-elect Kamala Harris the tie-breaking vote.
 Even one Democratic loss would allow Republicans to keep a razor-thin majority they could use to block many of Biden's legislative goals and judicial nominees.

 The runoffs pit Democratic challengers Raphael Warnock and Jon Ossoff against Republican incumbents Kelly Loeffler and David Perdue, respectively.
 Perdue won more votes than Ossoff in November, while Warnock won more than Loeffler in a 20-candidate field that also included Republican Congressman Doug Collins.
 Loeffler and Collins together drew nearly 46% of the vote.
 Ballots accepted through Thursday were only just below the 1.2 million that were cast at the same point in the November election, when turnout eventually totaled about 5 million votes.

 Biden returned to the campaign trail on Tuesday to stump for Warnock and Ossoff in Georgia, and Harris will campaign for the Democrats there on Monday.
-Trump, who has refused to concede that he lost the November election, has also campaigned in Georgia for Perdue and Loeffler.
+Trump, who has refused to concede that he lost the November election, has also campaigned in Georgia for Perdue and Loeffler, as will his daughter and adviser Ivanka Trump on Monday.
 Republicans maintain that holding control of the Senate will help keep Washington from veering hard to the left under Biden.

-But Trump's involvement in the contests, and his unsubstantiated claims that Biden won because of widespread voter fraud, could be fueling high turnout among Democrats, according to Jessica Taylor, an analyst at Cook Political Report who sees the Senate races as toss-ups for either side.
-"It's not just Republicans that are enthused to come out to keep a firewall in the Senate, but Democrats (saying) we beat Trump and he still won't quit," Taylor said.
+But Trump's involvement in the contests, and his unsubstantiated claims that Biden won because of widespread voter fraud, could be fueling high turnout among Democrats, according to Jessica Taylor, an analyst at the Cook Political Report who sees the Senate races as toss-ups for either side.
+"It's not just Republicans that are enthused to come out to keep a firewall in the Senate, but Democrats (saying) 'We beat Trump and he still won't quit,'" Taylor said.

 ALSO READ